javiershen/TFM-UPC/README.md

 ### Read created medicine / Read all users / Read all medicines

-Once we have the medicine registered, and logged in with the admin user, we can check its information and also the information about all the medicines and users related to the pharmacy.
+Once we have the medicine registered, and logged in with the admin user, we can check its information and also the information about all the medicines and users related to the lab.

 ```
 $ ./adminLabFunctions.sh
-1) 1- Read all medicaments    3) 3- Read a medicament info
+1) Read all medicaments    3) Read a medicament info
-2) 2- Read all users          4) 4- Quit
+2) Read all users          4) Quit
 ```

 ### Send medicine to pharmacy